Health and Safety

 Time spent in nature can support social-emotional learning and our physical state.

 What is social-emotional learning (SEL)?
 CASEL defines SEL as "the process through which children and adults understand and manage emotions, set and achieve positive goals, feel and show empathy for others, establish and maintain positive relationships, and make responsible decisions" (casel.org).
-CASEL provides a 2-page overview about the five domains of SEL: Self-Awareness, Self-Management, Social Awareness, Relationship Skills, Responsible Decision-Making.
+CASEL provides an interactive SEL framework and PDF downloads about the five domains of SEL: Self-Awareness, Self-Management, Social Awareness, Relationship Skills, Responsible Decision-Making.

 School Story: "Nature Kindergarten brings back normalcy for students."